jbq/pkg-salt/doc/topics/pillar/index.rst

     It should be noted that within templating, the ``pillar`` variable is just a dictionary.
-This means that calling ``pillar.get()`` inside of a template will just use the default dictionary ``.get()`` function which does not include the extra ``:`` delimeter functionality.
+This means that calling ``pillar.get()`` inside of a template will just use the default dictionary ``.get()`` function which does not include the extra ``:`` delimiter functionality.
 It must be called using the above syntax (``salt['pillar.get']('foo:bar:baz',
     'qux')``) to get the salt function, instead of the default dictionary behavior.